mojochao/configaro/README.md

 -------------

-`configaro` documentation is hosted on [Read The Docs](https://readthedocs.org/projects/configaro/) and should be consulted for information on integrating ``configaro`` into your project.
+`configaro` documentation is hosted on [Read The Docs](https://readthedocs.org/projects/configaro/) and should be consulted for information on integrating it into your project.